 The recoverable amount of each cash generating unit is based on value-in-use calculations.
 Those calculations use cash flow projections based on actual operating results and the three year business plan.
-Cash flows for further periods are extrapolated using a 3.0% per annum growth rate and are appropriate because this growth rate is consistent with the long-term average growth rate for the industry.
-The related acquisitions are long-term businesses.
-A post-tax discount rate of 10.0% per annum has been used in discounting the projected post-tax cash flows.
+Cash flows for further periods are extrapolated using a conservative growth rate of 3.0% (2009: 3.0%) per annum which is consistent with the long-term economic growth rates.
+A post-tax discount rate of 10.0% (2009: 10.0%) per annum has been used in discounting the projected post-tax cash flows.